aurora/asciidia/README.md

 - syntax-diagrams (railroad diagrams) by specifying an EBNF
 - identicon generator

-Asciidia requires and uses imagemagick to render it's diagrams to a bitmap.
+Asciidia can directly generate SVG and ImageMagick MVG files, it can make use of ImageMagick "convert" utility to render to many other image formats, too.

 ### Parameters